jopemachine-arvis/arvis/README.md

 You can change Arvis search window's appearance to some extent.

 Click `Appearance` in the Preference window and import the `arvistheme` file or set values on your own.

+## 🌈 How to Install

+1. Double click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.

+2. (On mac), open mac's preference and give appropriate permissions to Arvis.

+(Including notification permissions, Full disk access permission)

+3. Note that you should install [other extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.

 ## 📓 What is Workflow, Plugin?